Corporate Governance Guidelines

 - CEO Succession Plan.
 The Board has established a CEO Succession Plan.
-If a new CEO must be appointed, the Nominating and Corporate Governance Committee will convene a special meeting to select an interim CEO while conducting a search to locate a qualified candidate for CEO.
+If a new CEO must be appointed, the Board will convene a special meeting to select an interim CEO while conducting a search to locate a qualified candidate for CEO.
+At its discretion, the Board may delegate any or all duties required to implement the CEO Sucession Plan to the Nominating and Corporate Governance Committee, or such other special committee of the Board established for the principle purpose of implementing the CEO Succession Plan.
 The CEO succession plan will be reviewed by the Board periodically.

 - Access to Independent Advisors/Experts.
 The Board and each of its committees have the right at any time to retain and direct independent financial, legal or other advisors or experts, with funding provided by Exelixis.

 - Board and Committee Evaluations.
 Board members perform on an annual basis an evaluation of the performance and effectiveness of the Board as a whole, as well as its committees.
 Their assessments are organized and summarized for discussion at the Board meeting following the evaluation.

 - Committees.
 It is the general policy of Exelixis that all major decisions be considered by the Board as a whole.
 The standing committee structure of the Board reflects this and is limited to those committees considered to be required for the operation of a public company or otherwise necessary to address key issues facing Exelixis.
 The current five standing committees of the Board are the Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee, Research & Development Committee and Risk Committee.
 From time to time, the Board may establish a new committee or disband a current committee depending upon internal circumstances or external requirements.

 - Committee Charters.
-The Board has adopted written charters for the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, which set forth the standing authority and responsibilities of each committee.
+The Board has adopted written charters for the Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee, Research & Development Committee and Risk Committee, which set forth the standing authority and responsibilities of each committee.